thoaif/mv-bank-receipt-ocr/README.md

 ```

 ### Endpoints
-The only endpoint is `POST /ocr` remains as the endpoint, and requires a file field, with an image
+The only endpoint is `POST /ocr`, and requires a file field, with an image
 file in .png, .jpg or .jpeg extension